artifacthub/hub/docs/dev.md

 ## Database

 The datastore used by Artifact Hub is PostgreSQL.
 You can install it locally using your favorite OS package manager.
+The [pg_partman](https://github.com/pgpartman/pg_partman) extension must be installed as well.

 Once PostgreSQL is installed and its binaries are available in your `PATH`, we can initialize the database cluster and launch the database server: